 Doctors in the specialty doctor grade earn a basic salary of between £37,176 and £69,325.

 Consultants can earn a basic salary of between £75,249 and £101,451 per year, dependent on length of service.
 Local and national clinical excellence awards may be awarded subject to meeting the necessary criteria.

-Many general practitioners (GPs) are self employed and hold contracts, either on their own or as part of a partnership, with their local primary care trust (PCT).
+Many general practitioners (GPs) are self employed and hold contracts, either on their own or as part of a Clinical Commissioning Group (CCG).
 The profit of GPs varies according to the services they provide for their patients and the way they choose to provide these services.